 To have Adwords generate qualified leads, you need to have tightly and intelligently structured campaigns and optimize them regularly.
 We cannot let it fly on the auto-pilot mode and expect great results.
 At least not until the campaigns have been running for a long time and already converting with a healthy conversion rate and healthy share of qualified leads.

 Here in this article, we are going to discuss 5 methods which greatly help in generating qualified leads from Adwords.

-1. Have sensible offers for TOFU, MOFU and BOFU keywords
+1. Have different offers for TOFU, MOFU and BOFU keywords

 Not all keywords are same and not everyone is looking to buy.
 In fact, around 80% of search queries are informational and around 50% of qualified leads are not ready to buy first hand.
 So, instead of showing the same piece of content to everyone clicking on your ads irrespective of the intent behind their query, you should take the approach explained below.

 Once you have compiled a list of keywords, divide your list into 3 smaller lists namely top-of-the-funnel (TOFU) keywords, middle-of-the-funnel (MOFU) keywords and bottom-of-the-funnel (BOTF) keywords.

 TOFU list should have keywords which are intriguing in nature, where the searcher is not yet ready to buy.
 But if those searchers are educated well, they can be converted into leads and customers in the long run.
 For example: you provide real estate investment services and you find that there are 50 monthly searches (see data in the image below) on “is real estate a good investment”.
 What you can do is write an informative blog post and add this keyword in your campaign linking to the blog post.
 In general, you should target blog posts using TOFU keywords.
 There are definitely less chances that someone reading a blog post would contact you.
 But you can place sensible CTA (other than contact us) on your blog post which the user would find helpful.
 For example: a free ebook.